akretion/odoo2dev/README.rst

 - odoo2dev doesn't ensure than modules to install or uninstall are available on addons path before launch the command.
 - if required base tables are not available in called database (``ir_mail_server``, ``res_users``, etc) errors can be triggered (example with a not odoo db).
 - for any project you need to execute specific script to complete **odev** work, then support for additional script will be added at the end of the execution.
+- other versions than even ones could works but not tested until now

 Credits